Understanding Your Calibration Frames in Astrophotography

 Dark Frames: Battling Sensor Noise

 Every camera sensor produces heat, and with heat comes noise.
-Long exposures, like the ones we use in astrophotography, can introduce a range of noise types — especially thermal noise and hot pixels.
+Long exposures, like those used in astrophotography, can introduce various noise types—especially thermal noise and hot pixels.
 That’s where dark frames come in.

 Dark frames allow you to identify and subtract this unwanted data.
 Once stacked into a "master dark," they’re applied to your light frames to eliminate: